WebAhead12/Where-Is-Mario/README.md

 --Creation and last edited dates.<br>
 --Stars.<br><br>

-The website also shows the user current local weather (Changes between celsius and fahrenheit).<br>
+The website also shows the user current local weather -Change between celsius and fahrenheit on click. <br>

 # Work Distribution